IPod Nano: 6th generation

-At a media event on September 1, 2010, Apple announced the sixth generation iPod Nano, which, among many new features, is designed around a high-resolution square touch-screen.
+At a media event on September 1, 2010, Apple announced the sixth-generation iPod Nano, which, among many new features, is designed around a high-resolution square touch-screen.

-The device features a small 1.55-inch multi-touch screen with a lower resolution of 240×240 pixels but a higher pixel density of 220 pixels per inch, as opposed to the larger 2.2-inch screen on the fifth-generation iPod Nano.
+The device features a small 1.55-inch multi-touch screen with a lower resolution of 240 × 240 pixels but a higher pixel density of 220 pixels per inch, as opposed to the larger 2.2-inch screen on the fifth-generation iPod Nano.
 The device has a 0.39 watt-hour battery rated at 3.7 volts, giving a capacity of 105 mAh, and specified to give 24 hours of music playback on a single full charge.
 The device takes about three hours for a full charge.
-The device retains the same 30-pin dock connector as previous generations.
-This Nano loses the previous generation's video camera, built-in voice recorder microphone (although plugging in headphones with a built-in microphone reveals a Voice Memos app) and built-in speaker, and games.
+The device retains the same 30-pin dock connector as previous generations, but loses the previous generation's video camera, built-in voice recorder microphone (although plugging in headphones with a built-in microphone reveals a Voice Memos app) and built-in speaker, and games.
 It also loses support for video playback, but music videos and video podcasts (vodcasts) can be synced onto the device, and the audio from them plays on the device, with a single key-frame shown on the screen.
 It still includes the Nike+iPod fitness option as well as an FM radio tuner with RDS (Radio Data System).
 It has a black-on-white screen contrast option and other accessibility options.
-The 6th generation iPod Nano has the same price point as the 5th generation device.
+The sixth-generation iPod Nano has the same price point as the fifth-generation device.

 A firmware update (version 1.1) for the Nano was released on February 28, 2011.
 The update adds the ability to change songs or pause with a double click of the sleep/wake button.
 It also adds the ability to turn the device off by holding the sleep/wake button.
 The user interface is also enhanced.
 On October 4, 2011, the iPod Nano 1.2 update was unveiled at the Apple "Let's Talk iPhone" event at the Town Hall, 4 Infinite Loop.
 This update adds the option to increase or decrease the size of the home buttons for easier use.
 The update also adds a better fitness app, which has a better pedometer split into walking and running style.
-The update also includes 16 new clock faces, which includes designs like a Nixie tube clock face or an old-style clock face, and Disney-licensed designs, such as Mickey Mouse and Kermit the Frog, bringing the number of clock faces to 18.
+The update also includes 16 new clock faces, which includes designs such as a Nixie tube clock face or an old-style clock face, and Disney-licensed designs, such as Mickey Mouse and Kermit the Frog, bringing the number of clock faces to 18.
 Three more background images were also added.

-Some accessory makers produced watch bands for the 6th generation Nano, allowing it to be worn like a watch.
+Some accessory makers produced watch bands for the sixth-generation Nano, allowing it to be worn like a watch.
 In September 2013, TUAW compared the iPod Nano to the Samsung Galaxy Gear, and considered the three-year-old model to be a "better, cheaper smartwatch" than the Galaxy Gear because of its more complete functionality in comparison, and its inclusion of a headphone jack.